rancher/rke2/developer-docs/upgrading_kubernetes.md

     * Example tag: `v1.23.5-rc1+rke2r1`
     * **NOTE** Make sure to create the tag against the correct release branch.
 In the example above, that would map to release branch `release-1.23`.

-Ensure "prerelease" checkbox is selected.
+Ensure "Set as a pre-release" checkbox is selected.
+Ensure "Set as the latest release" is **NOT** selected.

 CI will run and build the release assets as well as kick off an image build for [RKE2 Upgrade images](https://hub.docker.com/r/rancher/rke2-upgrade/tags?page=1&ordering=last_updated).